nothingtosurprise/casino-games/README.md

 ## 🎯 Overview

-ShinyBet is a full-stack sports betting and casino platform that provides users with a seamless gaming and betting experience.
+ShinyBet is a sports betting and casino platform that provides users with a seamless gaming and betting experience.
 The platform consists of three main components working together to deliver a complete solution:

 - **Backend**: RESTful API server built with Node.js, Express, and TypeScript
 - **Frontend**: User-facing web application built with React and TypeScript